donlindsay/gjs-helper/README.md

 Notes:

-* gjs-mode is in no way ready for end users, yet
+* gjs-helper-mode is in no way ready for end users, yet

 * Major rewrite: After discussing it with several more experienced devs, I've decided that I'm going to redo the design of the template system and use alists instead of structs.
 I've been sort of distracted by other things lately and havent been doing much coding.
-I will be doing more work on gjs-mode from this point.

 * New preliminary code does not require js-comint.el

+* Since I'm really not spending any time on this library, I've renamed it from gjs-mode to gjs-helper-mode so that gjs-mode is available.

 Suggested
 ---------